Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Complete template for Model I

 The approximation in eqs.~(\ref{Rad})-(\ref{Mat}) is only valid for $\alpha>\Gamma G\mu$.
 However, for $\alpha\le\Gamma G\mu$, the contribution of the first harmonic mode of emission to the SGWB simplifies to~\cite{Sousa:2014gka,Sousa:2020sxs}:

 for $f>f_{min,m}$.
 In this case, the summation in eq.~(\ref{eq:summation}) can be computed analytically and yields

 with $N=f/f_{min,m}$ and for $f>f_{min,m}$.

-Equation (\ref{OmRad}) does not include the impact of the change of the effective number of massless DoF as the universe expands.
-We can take this effect into consideration by breaking the integration in ref.~\cite{Sousa:2020sxs} into smaller intervals in which the measure of the number of massless DoF, $\Delta_r(a)$ (defined in eq.~(\ref{eq:deltarhoR})), remains roughly constant:
+Note however that eq. (\ref{OmRad}) does not yet include the impact of the change of the effective number of massless DoF as the universe expands.
+We can take this effect into consideration by breaking the integration in ref.~\cite{Sousa:2020sxs} into smaller intervals in which the measure of the number of massless DoF, $\Delta_r(a)$ (defined in eq.~(\ref{eq:deltarhoR})), remains roughly constant.
+In this case, \eqref{Rad} may be rewritten as: